rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 #### Identity element matters most for parallel reduction

-The situation is different for parallel execution, because there is more than one accumulator to initialize.
-Any parallel reduction somehow distributes the data over multiple threads of execution, and each one uses a local accumulator for its part of the job.
+The situation is different for parallel execution, because there are more than one accumulators to initialize.
+Any parallel

+reduction somehow distributes the data over multiple threads of execution, and each one uses a local accumulator for its part of the job.
 The initial value can be used to initialize at most one of those; for others, something else is needed.